It's time for a review! We tell you everything about our budget for our 7 weeks in Vietnam, and as a bonus a short video!

-Exception: French nationals who wish to travel to Vietnam for less than 15 days can benefit from a visa waiver.
+Exception: People with french nationality who wish to travel to Vietnam for less than 15 days can benefit from a visa waiver.

-To make your classic visa you have several options:
+To make your classic visa for Vietnam you have several options:

-- At the Vietnamese Embassy in the country of residence
+- At the Vietnamese Embassy in your country of residence

 - By correspondence in your country of residence (if you live far from the embassy for example)

-- To Vietnamese embassies of other countries if you are travellingWith travel agencies in neighbouring countries (so they are the ones who take care of the process... this solution is obviously more expensive but much more practical)
+- To Vietnamese embassies of other countries if you are traveling with travel agencies in neighboring countries (so they are the ones who take care of the process... this solution is obviously more expensive but much more practical)

 Since the beginning of 2017 a small innovation has been introduced: it is now possible to obtain an eVisa for Vietnam.
 This is really great news because the eVisa is: